g-uva/GreenDIGIT-CIM/README.md

 ### Usage
 #### Authentication
 - Obtain a token via **POST /login** using form fields `email` and `password`.
-Your email must be registered beforehand.
+Your email must be registered beforehand, **and the password will be set on the first time you enter it**.
 In case this does not work (wrong password/unknown), please contact goncalo.ferreira@student.uva.nl or a.tahir2@uva.nl.
 - Then include `Authorization: Bearer <token>` on all protected requests.
 - Tokens expire after 1 day—in which case you must simply repeat the process again.